citymania-org/cmclient/COMPILING.md

    in case of a crash.
 - `-DOPTION_DEDICATED=ON`: build OpenTTD without a GUI.
 Useful if you are running a headless server, as it requires less libraries to operate.
-- `-DOPTION_USE_ASSERTS=OFF`: disable asserts.
-Use with care, as assert statements capture early signs of trouble.
-Release builds have them disabled by default.
+- `-DOPTION_USE_ASSERTS=ON`: enable asserts.
+Useful for debugging, as assert statements capture early signs of trouble.
 - `-DOPTION_TOOLS_ONLY=ON`: only build tools like `strgen`.
 Does not build the game itself.
 Useful for cross-compiling.